w-e-w/embedding-inspector/README.md

 v2.5 Added "global multiplier" option, which is useful to adjust strength in concat mode.
 Added a mini tokenizer.
 You can select "Send IDs to mixer" option to automate converting a short prompt to an embedding.

-v.252 Added an experimental eval feautre.
+v2.52 Added an experimental eval feature.
 Text entered in Eval box will be evaluated and applied to the saved embedding.
 Not exactly useful, but see bottom of this page for usage.

 # Manual Installation